 Bharti Airtel’s efforts to groom football talent among underprivileged children

-Thanks to Bharti Airtel, the Indian team for the event comprising of nine orphans and homeless boys travelled to Brazil considered by many as the ‘Mecca of Football’.
+Thanks to Bharti Airtel, the Indian team for the event comprising of nine orphans and homeless boys travelled to Brazil considered by many as the ‘Mecca of Football’ and also the host for this year’s FIFA World Cup.
 Supporting the Indian team for the Street Child World Cup is yet another effort from Airtel to nurture young football talent over and above the extremely popular Airtel Rising Stars Programme, the under-16 soccer talent hunt across Africa and South Asia, which offers promising youngsters a lifetime opportunity to attend a week-long training camp at the famous Manchester United Soccer School.

 Airtel Money is helping Darbhanga, Bihar’s little known colony go smart through cashless transactions

 When you travel to Darbhanga’s Babu Saheb Colony, you will be amazed to see the level of digitisation in day-to-day retail transactions.
 Cash has simply gone out of fashion.
 From the newspaper vendor and the local kirana store owner to the chemist shop and the cable TV service provider, everyone seems hooked to Airtel Money’s convenient ways.
 Utility bill payment counters in the locality have suddenly gone nearly empty.
 Change does appear a little dramatic even by the standards of India’s mega metropolitan centres.

 Flaunting the Airtel Money App on resident of the Colony and a Banker by profession says, “All my retail transactions now lie at my fingertips.
 Thanks to Airtel’s partnerships with the merchants in the locality, who accept payments over the Airtel Money platform, shopping has become such a seamless experience.”